ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 The current voting system was sensitive for people willing to troll their neighborhood and municipality.
 We got rid of the dislike button, as ideas could be disliked by groups on purpose.
 A personal profile needed to be made in which a user can find his/her achievements, as well as options to customize their interface.
 Solely screenshots of the AR build submission could cause confusion and a button to view the build in a real-world context was added.
 Furthermore, a description section was added so ideas could be sustained with some background knowledge.

-An ideation session about the name of our concept was conducted.
-Eventually the name TinkerTown was chosen and a logo was made, only to be discarded a day later.
-We thought it sounded too childish and did not convey the message of serving as a way of participating in urban design and planning.
-Up until a few days before the final day the product would stay nameless.

-{{< figcontainer class="small" >}}
-{{< fig src="images/namegenerationmidterm.png" caption="Ideation about the name of our product" name="ideation" >}}
-{{< fig src="images/logov1.jpg" caption="The TinkerTown logo" name="tinkertown" >}}
-{{< /figcontainer >}}

 ## Further Design and Ideation AR Build System
 We continued exploring different directions we could go in with the build system, while staying true to our previously noted goals.
 We explored the direction of having everything made of foldable digital paper.
 This would be similar to how one could make 3d models in the real world using paper, thus improving intuitiveness.
 This would however, introduce a lot of complexity for the average person and was not the main focus of the app at this point.